-What I landed on was a system of three drinks and some energy boosting ideas that are going a long way to helping me keep my energy up all day long!
-Here's the good on the drinks:
+What I landed on was a system of three energy drinks and some energy boosting ideas that are going a long way to helping me keep my energy up all day long!
+Here are the energy drink recipes:

 The Fire Hydrant (left) - 3-4 8oz glasses throughout the day

 Other than getting 7-8 hours of sleep a night, staying hydrated is the most important thing you can do to help keep your body functioning at optimum levels.
-So this drink is just water with a squeezed lemon slice and a pinch of cayenne pepper.
-The lemon not only tastes good, but is also super alkaline* which helps your body maintain a healthy pH level.
+This drink is just water with a squeezed lemon slice and a pinch of cayenne pepper.
+The lemon not only tastes good, but it also has an alkaline forming effect on your body's system which can help your body maintain a healthy pH level*.
 The cayenne pepper helps raise energy levels naturally and provides protection for your heart by helping to maintain proper cardiovascular movement throughout the body.
-Combining this with 4-5 glasses of regular water will bring you up to your recommended 8 glasses of water per day!
+Combining this drink with 4-5 glasses of regular water will bring you up to your recommended 8 glasses of water per day!